Susanna Hoffs: The Bangs: first releases and name change

 The Bangles in 1984.
 From left: Debbi Peterson, Vicki Peterson, Susanna Hoffs and Michael Steele.

-There are different accounts of how Hoffs met the other members of the Bangles.
-She either posted an ad in a local newspaper and left flyers at the Whisky a Go Go at a Go-Go's concert in search of potential bandmates, or answered an ad asking for musicians to join a group.
-In the second scenario, the woman who advertised had previously been in a group with sisters Vicki and Debbi Peterson and shared a house with them.
-Hoffs elected to form a group with the Petersons rather than with the original advertiser, and they started the band in Hoffs' parents' garage in Brentwood, which had been refurbished as an apartment for Hoffs.
+Back home after college in the summer and fall of 1980, Hoffs sought potential bandmates by posting an ad in the local free newspaper The Recycler, and leaving hand-drawn flyers in the ladies' room of the Whisky a Go Go at a Go-Go's concert.
+In December, she answered an advertisement looking for musicians to join a group.

+The woman who had placed the ad had previously been in a band with sisters Vicki and Debbi Peterson and shared a house with them, but was not at home when Susanna called.
+When Vicki picked up the phone, she and Susanna hit it off, talking about favorite bands and the recent death of John Lennon, and what he meant to them both.
+When the Petersons met up with Hoffs at the latter's apartment in her parents' garage in Brentwood, they decided to start a band.

-The band was originally called the Colours, but changed it to the Supersonic Bangs after Hoffs saw an article about 1960s hairstyles in an old copy of Esquire, and subsequently to the Bangs.
+They originally named their group the Colours, but changed it to the Supersonic Bangs after Hoffs saw an article about 1960s hairstyles in an old copy of Esquire – and subsequently shortened their name to the Bangs.
 Hoffs said that the group "liked the double-entendre of the name" and that "you can read a lot into it.
 There was something kind of gutsy about it."
-Annette Zilinskas joined as the bass player alongside Hoffs on rhythm guitar, Vicki Peterson on lead guitar, and Debbie Peterson on drums.
-The group's influences included the Beatles, the Beach Boys, and the Hollies.
+Annette Zilinskas joined as the group's bass player alongside Hoffs on rhythm guitar, Vicki Peterson on lead guitar, and Debbi Peterson on drums.
+The group's influences included The Beatles, The Beach Boys, and The Hollies, among other '60s groups.
 Hoffs and the Petersons shared lead vocals.

-She said that the band's first "real performance" was at Laird International Studios, where Vicki worked as a secretary.
-They played other venues in Los Angeles and San Fernando Valley, and recorded "Getting Out of Hand" released on their own label Downkiddie in 1981, pressing 1,000 copies.
+Hoffs said that the band's "first real performance" was at Laird International Studios, where Vicki worked as a secretary.
+The Bangs played other venues and began to gain a following in Los Angeles and the San Fernando Valley throughout 1981, and recorded their debut single, "Getting Out of Hand" b/w "Call on Me," releasing it on their own Downkiddie Records label.
+The first pressing of 1,000 copies would soon sell out, and subsequent pressings would eventually reflect their next name change.
 In a 1987 Rolling Stone article, the critic Susan Orlean described the band's early audience as "mostly boys, who appreciated their tough-enough music and playfully flirtatious stage presence".
 Author James Dickerson later characterized the group's loyal audience as "made up of horny high-school and college-age males who relished their in-your-face sexuality", and commented that the musicians had gained their success through their own efforts, without intervention from any man.